T.J. Watt sacks NYG twice; J.J. tweets approval

 T.J.
-Watt didn't look like anyone's littler brother in his NFL debut Friday.
+Watt didn't look like anyone's littler brother in his NFL debut Friday, when the Pittsburgh Steelers defeated the New York Giants 20-12 in each team's first preseason game.

-The Pittsburgh Steelers rookie pass-rusher burst onto the scene with two sacks in his first four defensive plays against the New York Giants, drawing the attention of older brother J.J.
+The Steelers rookie pass-rusher burst onto the scene with two sacks in his first four defensive plays against the Giants, drawing the attention of older brother J.J.
 Watt on social media.

 👀👀👀@_TJWatt